Xinyi-Ding/Scolarly-Net/Documents/Design.md

 Extracting information from articles is one of the most basic functions in the whole system.
 This feature extracts key information such as topics, keywords, authors and references from user uploaded articles or existing article databases.
 The extracted information can be stored in the database which can be queried and retrieved by other functions in the system.
 This will help researchers to quickly understand and organise the literature and make it easier for researchers to analyse and organise connections between academic sources.

 ### 2. <a id="topic-connection">Topic Connection</a>
-- **2a.
-Linking Articles with the Same Topic:**
-    - The system should link articles that share the same topic.
-    - Example: When a user chooses the "high performance computing (HPC)" topic, the system should present articles  discussing HPC.

-- **2b.
-Establishing Connections Between Various Topics:**
-    - The system should establish connections between various topics within the same domain.
-    - Example: When a user explores the topic "Computer Science," the system should showcase articles covering diverse but related subjects like machine learning and high-performance computing.
+The system must enable users to explore and navigate through different topics or interconnected topics within the same domain.
+This includes facilitating the discovery of related subtopics and presenting articles covering diverse but relevant subjects within broader domains.

 ### 3. <a id="author-relationship">Author Relationship</a>
-- **3a.
-Associating Authors Collaborating on the Same Paper: (Co-author)**
-    - The system should establish connections between authors who are credited for the same paper.
-The relationship should be presented as "Co-author."
-    - Example: If authors A and B are credited for the paper titled "Advancements in Artificial Intelligence," the system should display a "Co-author" relationship between A and B.
-- **3b.
-Linking Authors Working in the Same Company or Department: (Colleague)**
-    - The system should connect authors who work in the same company or department.
-The relationship should be presented as "Colleague."
+The system should establish and display various types of relationships between authors based on their professional connections.
+This includes associating authors who have collaborated on the same paper, linking authors working in the same company or department, and showcasing relationships between authors with shared accolades.
-    - Example: If authors X and Y both work at XYZ Corporation, the system should show a "Colleague" relationship between X and Y.
-- **3c.
-Connecting Authors with Family Relationships: (Co-Recipients of Awards)**
-    - If two authors have jointly received a specific award, the system should showcase their relationship as "Co-Recipients of Awards."
-    - Example: If authors M and N were both recipients of the "Outstanding Research Contribution Award," the system should display a "Co-Recipients of Awards" relationship between M and N.

-- **3d.
-Co-Recipients of Awards Relationship: (Family)**
-    - The system should link authors with familial relationships.
-The relationship should be presented as "Family."
-    - Example: If authors P and Q are relatives, the system should depict a "Family" relationship between P and Q.

 ### 4. Reference Tree
 Most academic papers cite other research works, usually listed in the References section at the end of the document.
 This feature aims to enable users to construct a citation tree based on the References section of a current paper.
 It visually represents the citations of the current paper and its subsequent references, offering a clearer understanding of the paper's citation network.